lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 ### How to verify you've done it
  - VERIFY the output files from the examples above
- - REVIEW Nextflow examples whic produce files in a `results` folder
+ - REVIEW Nextflow examples which produce files in a `results` folder

 ### Other Things to Know
  - RUN short example using Nextflow and the `blastn` tool, running in Docker on a custom GCE VM image - [link](https://medium.com/@lynnlangit/cloud-native-hello-world-for-bioinformatics-7831aecc8d1a)